 Payday Loans

+A "payday loan" is a loan of short duration, usually two weeks, with exorbitant interest rates.
 The payday loan industry generates billions of dollars a year.
 States are cracking down on payday lenders, and the industry is regulated in the states where it is still legal.
-In Georgia it is illegal to make a payday loan.
-However, an out-of-state FDIC insured bank can issue payday loans as long as its agent in Georgia does not receive most of the profits.

-To obtain a payday loan, payday lenders require you to furnish a copy of your identification, employment and payment information.
-The loan is usually for two weeks (the time until your next paycheck).
+Payday lenders require you to furnish a copy of your driver's license, and information about your employment and bank accounts.
+The loan is usually for a couple of weeks (the time until your next paycheck).
 The lenders do not perform a credit check, and you write them a post-dated check for the amount you want to borrow plus a fee.
 The fee is usually a "borrowing" fee and an account set-up fee.
-The lenders will then deposit your check if you are unable to repay your loan.
-If you cannot pay off the loan in time, you must pay the borrowing fees to renew the loan.
+The lenders will then deposit your check after your payday if you have not already paid off the loan.
+If your bank account cannot cover the amount of the loan, you will then owe the original loan plus added interest.
+You may also incur overdraft fees from your bank.
+If you know you cannot pay off the loan in time, you can pay the borrowing fees (or finance charge) in order to renew the loan.
 The annual percentage rate (APR) for a payday loan often starts over 400 percent!
 This practice creates a cycle of consumer refinancing and continuous debt.

 The federal Truth in Lending Act requires disclosure of the cost of credit.
-You must receive, in writing, the finance charge (a dollar amount) and the APR, which is the cost of credit on a yearly basis.
+A borrower must receive, in writing, the finance charge (a dollar amount) and the APR, which is the cost of credit on a yearly basis.
 Payday lenders are subject to this regulation.

 Usury laws limit the interest rate amount a lender can charge.
 In Georgia, a licensed lender cannot charge more than 10% interest on a loan of $3,000 or less.
 Most states have a usury limit; if you were to borrow money from an out-of-state lending institution, that state’s cap would apply.
 Bear in mind that these rates may differ from Georgia’s rates.

-If you believe that a lender has violated the Truth in Lending Act, file a complaint with the Federal Trade Commission (FTC).
-The FTC cannot solve individual problems but will be able to act if it discovers a pattern of violations.
+• Any victim who believes that the lender violated the Truth in Lending Act should file a complaint with the Federal Trade Commission (FTC).
+An online form is available for the complaint.
+The FTC cannot solve individual problems, but will be able to act if it discovers a pattern of violations.

 There are ways to avoid needing a payday loan: